 For the purpose of debt management, the Law School restricts the certification of the Bar examination loan.
 Graduates may have multiple lenders for their Bar loans; however, the total of the multiple loans may not exceed the highest loan amount offered in the market.
-Before applying for a Bar loan, graduates are encouraged to meet with a Financial Aid Counselor for advice on the terms and restrictions of the Bar loan.
+Before applying for a Bar loan, graduates are encouraged to meet with the Office of Financial Aid for advice on the terms and restrictions of the Bar loan.

-Through the William C. and Selma B. Harris Memorial Fund, Whittier Law School is able to provide emergency short-term loans to needy students.
-Loans are made for up to $500, depending on the availability of funds, for a maximum 60-day term and bear no interest.
-Students must complete an application and a petition form for the loan when applying.
-The emergency loan funds are available within 24 hours after the loan application is fully approved by all required parties and has been received by the Business Office.
+Through the William C. and Selma B. Harris Memorial Fund, Whittier Law School is able to provide emergency short-term loans to students with immediate need.
+The loan can be accepted for up to $500, depending on the availability of funds, for a maximum 60-day term and bear no interest.
+Students must complete an application (and a petition form) for the loan when applying.
+The emergency loan funds are available within 72 hours after the loan application is fully approved by all required parties and has been received by the Business Office.

-The loan certification process at the Law School is in accordance with the DOE standards.
-It is a goal of the Office of Financial Aid to ensure that students take advantage of all available federal loan benefits prior to obtaining an alternative/private loan.
-Thus, the federal DL Stafford and Grad-PLUS loans will automatically be awarded in a student’s financial aid packet.
-Those who want private/alternative loans and/or are not qualified for federal loans must first meet with a Financial Aid Counselor for advice on alternative/private loans.
+The loan certification process at the Law School is in accordance with the Department of Education (ED) standards.
+It is a goal of the Office of Financial Aid to ensure students take advantage of all available federal loan benefits prior to obtaining an alternative/private loan.
+Thus, the federal Unsubsidized Stafford and Grad-PLUS loans will automatically be awarded in a student’s financial aid packet.
+Those who want private/alternative loans and/or do not qualify for federal loans must first meet with a Financial Aid Counselor for advice on alternative/private loans.

 To make public interest law careers more financially feasible for Whittier Law graduates, the Whittier Law School Public Interest Law Foundation (WPILF) and the Law School administration established a Loan Repayment Assistance Program (LRAP) in 2002, with the first grants awarded in May 2003 and July 2003.
 The 2002 feasibility study indicated that LRAP was a necessary institutional commitment to support the work of the Center for Children’s Rights (CCR), the WPILF Summer Grant Program, the Externship Program, and a Whittier curriculum emphasizing the legal needs of the under-represented.

-Each grant recipient will receive two checks, disbursed in April and October yearly.
+Each grant recipient will receive two checks, disbursed in March and September yearly.
 Each check will be made payable to both the graduate and the lender.
 At the discretion of the recipient, funds may be applied to either principal or interest.
-Continuing employment at the time of the application is required and verified prior to the second disbursement.

 The College Cost Reduction and Access Act of 2007 (CCRAA) offers federal student loan borrowers with high debt relative to income an opportunity to choose lower monthly payments through a new repayment option entitled Income-Based Repayment (IBR).
 It also offers loan forgiveness after 10 years of public service employment.